siddhi22rachit/FixBox/README.md

-FixBox – Grievance Management System

-FixBox is a web-based grievance redressal system built with Next.js, Express, and MongoDB.
-It provides a simple and transparent way for users to submit complaints, track their status, and for admins to manage and resolve issues efficiently.

-🚀 Features

-📝 Submit Grievances – Users can log complaints with details.

-📊 Track Status – Real-time updates on complaint progress.

-🛠 Admin Dashboard – Admins can view, assign, and resolve grievances.

-🔐 Secure Authentication – Login system for users and admins.

-📂 Database Integration – Stores all complaints and user data in MongoDB.

-🛠 Tech Stack

-Frontend: Next.js (React framework)

-Backend: Express.js (Node.js framework)

-Database: MongoDB (NoSQL database)

-Styling: Tailwind CSS (or any CSS framework you used)

-⚡ How It Works

-User registers/logs in and submits a grievance.

-The complaint is stored in MongoDB.

-Admin can view all complaints in the dashboard.

-Admin updates the status → User gets notified of progress.

-📌 Project Goals

-Provide a transparent and efficient complaint management system.

-Reduce manual tracking of grievances.

-Help institutions/organizations handle issues quickly.

-✨ FixBox makes grievance handling simple, transparent, and reliable.
+# 🚀 FixBox – Grievance Management System

+FixBox is a modern, web-based grievance redressal platform designed to make complaint management simple, transparent, and efficient.
+Built with **Next.js**, **Express**, and **MongoDB**, FixBox empowers users to submit grievances, track their progress, and enables administrators to resolve issues with ease.

+---

+## 🌟 Key Features

+- 📝 **Submit Grievances:**
+  Users can easily log complaints with detailed descriptions and supporting information.

+- 📊 **Track Status in Real-Time:**
+  Get instant updates on the progress and resolution of your complaints.

+- 🗳️ **Vote for Top Grievances:**
+  Users can upvote the most pressing or impactful grievances, helping admins prioritize what matters most.

+- 🛠️ **Admin Dashboard:**
+  Powerful dashboard for admins to view, assign, and efficiently resolve grievances.

+- 🔐 **Secure Authentication:**
+  Robust login system for both users and administrators, ensuring privacy and data security.

+- 📂 **Database Integration:**
+  All complaints and user data are securely stored in MongoDB for reliability and scalability.

+---

+## 🛠️ Tech Stack

+- **Frontend:** Next.js (React framework)
+- **Backend:** Express.js (Node.js framework)
+- **Database:** MongoDB (NoSQL database)
+- **Styling:** Tailwind CSS (or your preferred CSS framework)

+---

+## ⚡ How It Works

+1. **User Registration/Login:**
+   Users sign up or log in securely to access the platform.

+2. **Submit a Grievance:**
+   Log complaints with all necessary details and attachments.

+3. **Database Storage:**
+   Complaints are stored securely in MongoDB.

+4. **Admin Management:**
+   Admins access the dashboard to view, assign, and update grievances.

+5. **Track & Notify:**
+   Users receive real-time notifications as admins update the status of their complaints.

+6. **Voting System:**
+   Users can upvote grievances they feel are most important, allowing the community to highlight critical issues.

+---

+## 🎯 Project Goals

+- Foster a transparent and efficient complaint management process.
+- Eliminate manual tracking of grievances.
+- Help institutions and organizations address issues quickly and effectively.
+- Empower users to have a voice in prioritizing key grievances.

+---

+✨ **FixBox makes grievance handling simple, transparent, and reliable.
+Let your voice be heard and your concerns addressed—faster than ever.**

+---